sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Button
      - export-text
      - any
-     - Component is added to download the content of any components as a txt file.
+     - Component is added to download the content of any components as a .txt file.
    * - Show Difference
      - Button
      - text-diff
      - any
-     - Component is added to show the difference between two component content.
+     - Component is added to show the difference between the contents of two components.
    * - Translate
      - Button
      - execute-node